 1. Love Me

-This song is so simple and cool, but possesses an ethereal air to it, not quite the same type that was the aim in his recording of “Blue Moon,” which is absolutely stunning, but more of a natural connection, that uncanny ability he had to really assert his presence.YouTube determined that TubePress's request did not contain proper authentication. - Private video
+This song is so simple and cool, but possesses an ethereal air to it, not quite the same type that was the aim in his recording of “Blue Moon,” which is absolutely stunning, but more of a natural connection, that uncanny ability he had to really assert his presence.YouTube responded to TubePress with an HTTP 410 - No longer available

 There are so many others, including honorable mentions for “That’s All Right Mama,” “Heartbreak Hotel,” “King Creole,” and “Can’t Help Falling in Love with You.”
 Happy Memorial Day, thank a veteran and do the King proud by gorging yourself on some barbecue.